geudde/attic-chest/pages/13.reference/01.porden/docs.md

 142 THE ESCAPE. isook in.

-" Not half so sweet his honied accents flow'd !
+" Not half so sweet his honied accents flow'd!
 " Tho' in his speech the fire of rhetoric glow'd.
 " He said, * Since bright-hair'd Florimel was there,
 " ' The ocean caves could boast no maid so fair,